tidiview/francois-vidit.com/user/sites/docs/pages/01.home/03.reims/01.remes/docs.en.md

 #### [color=#3d8b3d]Diviciacus attacks the Bellovaci.
 Caesar crosses the Aisne[/color]

-5
+[color=#3d8b3d]Chapter 5[/color]
 <sup>1</sup>
-Caesar, having encouraged the Remi, and addressed them courteously, ordered the whole senate to assemble before him, and the children of their chief men to be brought to him as hostages; all which commands they punctually performed by the day [appointed].
+[color=#3d8b3d]Caesar[/color], having encouraged [color=#3d8b3d]the Remi[/color], and addressed them courteously, ordered the whole senate to assemble before him, and the children of their chief men to be brought to him as hostages; all which commands they punctually performed by the day [appointed].
 <sup>2</sup>
 He, addressing himself to Diviciacus, the Aeduan, with great earnestness, points out how much it concerns the republic and their common security, that the forces of the enemy should be divided, so that it might not be necessary to engage with so large a number at one time.
 <sup>3</sup>
 [He asserts] that this might be affected if the Aedui would lead their forces into the territories of the Bellovaci, and begin to lay waste their country.
 With these instructions he dismissed him from his presence.
 <sup>4</sup>
-After he perceived that all the forces of the Belgae, which had been collected in one place, were approaching toward him, and learned from the scouts whom he had sent out, and [also] from the Remi, that they were then not far distant, he hastened to lead his army over the Aisne, which is on the borders of the Remi, and there pitched his camp.
+After he perceived that all the forces of the Belgae, which had been collected in one place, were approaching toward him, and learned from the scouts whom he had sent out, and [also] from [color=#3d8b3d]the Remi[/color], that they were then not far distant, he hastened to lead his army over the Aisne, which is on the borders of [color=#3d8b3d]the Remi[/color], and there pitched his camp.
 <sup>5</sup>
-This position fortified one side of his camp by the banks of the river, rendered the country which lay in his rear secure from the enemy, and furthermore insured that provisions might without danger be brought to him by the Remi and the rest of the states.
+This position fortified one side of his camp by the banks of the river, rendered the country which lay in his rear secure from the enemy, and furthermore insured that provisions might without danger be brought to him by [color=#3d8b3d]the Remi[/color] and the rest of the states.
 <sup>6</sup>
 Over that river was a bridge: there he places a guard; and on the other side of the river he leaves Quintus Titurius Sabinus, his legate, with six cohorts.
 He orders him to fortify a camp with a rampart twelve feet in height, and a trench eighteen feet in breadth.

 #### [color=#3d8b3d]He raised the siege of Bibrax[/color]

-6
+[color=#3d8b3d]Chapter 6[/color]
 <sup>1</sup>
-There was a town of the Remi, by name Bibrax, eight miles distant from this camp.
+There was a town of [color=#3d8b3d]the Remi[/color], by name Bibrax, eight miles distant from this camp.
 This the Belgae on their march began to attack with great vigor.
 [The assault] was with difficulty sustained for that day.
 <sup>2</sup>
 The Gauls' mode of besieging is the same as that of the Belgae: when after having drawn a large number of men around the whole of the fortifications, stones have begun to be cast against the wall on all sides, and the wall has been stripped of its defenders, [then], forming a testudo, they advance to the gates and undermine the wall:
 <sup>3</sup>
 which was easily effected on this occasion; for while so large a number were casting stones and darts, no one was able to maintain his position upon the wall.
 <sup>4</sup>
-When night had put an end to the assault, Iccius Remus, who was then in command of the town, one of the Remi, a man of the highest rank and influence among his people, and one of those who had come to Caesar as embassador [to sue] for peace, sends messengers to him, [to report] "That, unless assistance were sent to him he could not hold out any longer."
+When night had put an end to the assault, Iccius Remus, who was then in command of the town, one of [color=#3d8b3d]the Remi[/color], a man of the highest rank and influence among his people, and one of those who had come to [color=#3d8b3d]Caesar[/color] as embassador [to sue] for peace, sends messengers to him, [to report] "That, unless assistance were sent to him he could not hold out any longer."

-7
+[color=#3d8b3d]Chapter 7[/color]
 <sup>1</sup>
-Thither, immediately after midnight, Caesar, using as guides the same persons who had come to him as messengers from Iccius, sends some Numidian and Cretan archers, and some Balearian slingers
+Thither, immediately after midnight, [color=#3d8b3d]Caesar[/color], using as guides the same persons who had come to him as messengers from Iccius, sends some Numidian and Cretan archers, and some Balearian slingers
 <sup>2</sup>
-as a relief to the towns-people, by whose arrival both a desire to resist together with the hope of [making good their] defense, was infused into the Remi, and, for the same reason, the hope of gaining the town, abandoned the enemy.
+as a relief to the towns-people, by whose arrival both a desire to resist together with the hope of [making good their] defense, was infused into [color=#3d8b3d]the Remi[/color], and, for the same reason, the hope of gaining the town, abandoned the enemy.
 <sup>3</sup>
-Therefore, after staying a short time before the town, and laying waste the country of the Remi, when all the villages and buildings which they could approach had been burned, they hastened with all their forces to the camp of Caesar, and encamped within less than two miles [of it];
+Therefore, after staying a short time before the town, and laying waste the country of [color=#3d8b3d]the Remi[/color], when all the villages and buildings which they could approach had been burned, they hastened with all their forces to the camp of [color=#3d8b3d]Caesar[/color], and encamped within less than two miles [of it];
 <sup>4</sup>
 and their camp, as was indicated by the smoke and fires, extended more than eight miles in breadth.

-#### [color=#3d8b3d]Battle of the Aisne[/color]
+#### [color=#3d8b3d]Battle of the Aisne[/color] {#8chap}
-8
+[color=#3d8b3d]Chapter 8[/color]
 <sup>1</sup>
-Caesar at first determined to decline a battle, as well on account of the great number of the enemy as their distinguished reputation for valor:
+[color=#3d8b3d]Caesar[/color] at first determined to decline a battle, as well on account of the great number of the enemy as their distinguished reputation for valor:
 <sup>2</sup>
 daily, however, in cavalry actions, he strove to ascertain by frequent trials, what the enemy could effect by their prowess and what our men would dare.
 <sup>3</sup>